italia/spid-cie-oidc-docs/docs/en/authorization_endpoint.rst

 Autorization Request parameters
 +++++++++++++++++++++++++++++++

-Following, the mandatory parameters in the *HTTP* authentication request.
+In the following the mandatory parameters in the *HTTP* authentication request.

 .. _tabella_parametri_http_req: